 Put the list of compliments (in bold) on the board.
 The teacher reads the response.
 Students listen to the response and decide what the compliment is.
 The first student who identifies the compliment races to the board and circles the complaint and puts their initials in the circle.
 The student with the most initials wins.

 Thanks, My kids bought it for me for Father’s Day.
 It really does go great with this shirt.

 That was delicious.
 The tomatoes used in the sauce must have been very fresh, right off the vine.

 Thank you.
 It cost me a small fortune, but I think well worth it.
-The new Italian stylist at the
+The new Italian stylist at the beauty salon

-beauty salon downtown really knows hair.
+downtown really knows hair.

 Thanks, I’m glad you like it.
 It took about three weeks to complete.
-It seemed to take forever
+It seemed to take forever to get the

-to get the colors blended just right and the brush strokes perfect.
+colors blended just right and the brush strokes perfect.

 Thanks, I like it too.
 I think it completely changes the whole look of my face.
-It was worth all the
+It was worth all the pain and